 What Grade 9 actually means

-In AQA GCSE Biology, Grade 9 is awarded to roughly the top 3–5% of students.
-It is not simply a matter of knowing more content than a Grade 7 student — most Grade 7 students know the content well.
-The difference is in precision, application to unfamiliar contexts, and the quality of extended written answers.
-Understanding what examiners are looking for at the top grade is the first step to achieving it.
+In AQA GCSE Biology, Grade 9 goes to roughly the top 3 to 5% of students.
+It isn't really about knowing more content than a Grade 7 student.
+Most Grade 7 students know the content well already.
+The gap is in precision, application to unfamiliar contexts, and the quality of extended written answers.
+Knowing what examiners are actually looking for at the top grade is the first step to getting there.

 What distinguishes Grade 9 answers